SandersNeo/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 - Computer graphics (approximated physics, not Navier-Stokes)
 - Machine learning (backprop is not a formal proof of convergence)
-- Cryptography (assuming hardness, not proving P≠NP)
+- Cryptography (assuming hardness, not proving P?NP)
 - Signal processing (FFT approximations, not infinite series)

 ### Academic Precedent